harimurugan1989/harimurugan1989/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 Doctrate in Electrical Engineering with passion to teach!
 - ✨ Assistant Professor (Grade-I) at Dr. B. R. Ambedkar National Institute of Technology, Jalandhar
+- Associate Editor of IEEE Transactions on Instrumentation and Measurement
 - 👯 Full stack developer at xceed.nitj.ac.in with zeal to learn!
 - ⚡  Team Lead for the new institute website https://nitj.ac.in/
 - 🌱 Currently teaching Introduction to Machine Learning to Under Graduate Students.